grapefruitzinnia/less-than-15-words-a-day-bc-stalkers/README.md

 i knew it was going to happen soon and it actually happened, i get a severance package :) just have to find something else, im glad i have a lot of savings, Alhamdulillah

 i have a lot of deep learning books that i have to go through anyway, dont worry about me, im fine, its just ughhh, we are in a recession and that's just ughhh too

+i applied to some places today! its going to be okay afterall, let's see what happens